crate/cloud-reference/docs/overview.rst

 Organization
 ============

-The organization is the highest structure in yout CrateDB Cloud Console.
+The organization is the highest structure in your CrateDB Cloud Console.
 Multiple clusters and users can exist in a organization at any moment.
-For the first-time users, an organization called "My organization" is automatically crated upon first login.
+For first-time users, an organization called "My organization" is automatically created upon first login.

 To see list of all the clusters in your organization, go to the Account tab in your left-hand menu: